abbyazari/abbyazari.github.io/_pages/group.md

 Kelly Hayes (BSc Hons Astrophysics)

-Kate Kolber (BSc Hons Astrophysics)

 Sriman Doppalapudi (BSc Computing Science, BSc Statistics)

 ## Collaborators and Guest Scholars

 As an interdiscplinary group ARG values and pursues collaborations with other research groups at the U of A and externally.
 Below are scholars and collaborators who participate in ARG via shared research interests.

+Kate Kolber (MASc in Aerospace at UTIAS, Supervised by C. Groth)

 Joanne Cai (MASc in Aerospace at UTIAS, Supervised by C. Groth)